Linked List in C++

-What is a Linked List ?
+What is Linked List in C++?

 A linked list is a chain of nodes that are connected to one another using pointers.
 Each node in a linked list has the following two things –